ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-2.md

 * 100s - 10,000s of client nodes

 ???
 Within each datacenter, we have a mixture of clients and servers.

 It is expected that there be between three to five servers.

-This strikes a balance between availability in the case of failure and performance, as consensus gets progressively slower as more machines are added.
-However, there is no limit to the number of clients, and they can easily scale into the thousands or tens of thousands.
+there is no limit to the number of clients, and they can easily scale into the tens of thousands

+* client can run on k8s worker node and service all pods for efficiency.
 ---
 name: Introduction-to-Consul-Gossip
 class: img-right